Michael Takeo Magruder: De/coding the Apocalypse

 'De/coding the Apocalypse' was a solo exhibition that concerned the Book of Revelation.
 The Revd.
 Jonathan Evens has commented that, "[t]he word 'apocalypse' originally indicated an 'unveiling,' and the exhibition investigates our enduring fascination with this seminal biblical text, updating and investigating its aspects".
-'De/coding the Apocalypse' was the culmination of an interdisciplinary collaboration supported by the Cultural Institute at King's College London, which combined Magruder's art practice with academic research in the Department of Theology & Religious Studies at King's College London in partnership with the contemporary art centre, MOSTYN.
+'De/coding the Apocalypse' was the culmination of an interdisciplinary collaboration supported by the Cultural Institute at King's College London, which combined Magruder's art practice with academic research in the Department of Theology & Religious Studies at King's College London in partnership with the contemporary art center, MOSTYN.
 Magruder collaborated with Professor Ben Quash (Theology, King's College London) and Alfredo Cramerotti, Director of MOSTYN.
 The exhibition included digital media installations, which used a variety of digital technologies, including mobile devices and computers as well as tangible art composed of physical materials.
 Michael Takeo Magruder was the Centre for the Critical Study of Apocalyptic and Millenarian Movements ('CenSAMM') Artist in Residence for the conference, 'Apocalypse in Art: The Creative Unveiling'.
-During his residency he installed "De/coding the Apocalypse" at the Panacea Museum in Bedford, England.
+During his residency, he installed "De/coding the Apocalypse" at the Panacea Museum in Bedford, England.